 The last thing we tend ask about it is, ‘is it is just an imposed belief system, or something more profound?’
 Can something that involves us all be flawed or maybe unreliable and is there room for improvement?
 Do we need to scrap the whole she-bang and start again?

-To endorse a failed system is to perpetuate it and reject change.
+To endorse a failed system is to perpetuate it and reject change and progress.

 Also in need of examination is the assumption that our modern world with its electronic wonders and labour-saving devices that are called science, are thanks to the benevolence of this same academic science and would not exist without its guiding hand.
 What if we find that technology is not science, that the role science is all but non-existent in such things?
 If it should turn out that academic science is responsible for technology, then we don’t have a problem, but if it’s not true then the whole basis of our thinking is in question and we have all been misled by those who educated us.

 Until around the 1930’s, the test of the success of any physics theory was always by way of a useful technology that it produced.
 Most of the electronic technology that we use today was devised in its basic form prior to this date.
 It is no coincidence that the rise in the theories of Albert Einstein, although they were formulated much earlier, roughly correspond to this date that also marks a watershed in electronic genius and ingenuity.
-See Electron
+See Electron, Television Radio etc.

 It discusses the unlikelihood of it ever producing anything of practical use, whilst comparing it with the grandeur of a medieval cathedral, something built for effect rather than utility.
 The complaining letter writer also proudly tells us that “it was CERN that gave us the Internet”, this is a little like saying that it was the BBC who gave us television or that the transistor is thanks to quantum physics.
 The Internet was up and running long before Tim Berners-Lee did whatever it was that he is supposed to have done and the transistor was around long before its ‘official’ inventors.
-This is something that will deserve close scrutiny in a later chapter.
+This is something that will get close scrutiny on other pages .